mistakia/nano-community/docs/introduction/advantages.md

 **Nano is like Bitcoin:** it is decentralized, making it permissionless, self-sovereign, and censorship-resistant.
 The development is open-source and the network is run by a global community of users.
 It can be used without having to trust or rely on any other user, developer, or operator on the network.

-**Nano is unlike Bitcoin:** is feeless, instant, irreversible, scalable, and energy-efficient.
-Making it inclusive to all people and sustainable for the planet.
-Nano's security and network are controlled only by its holders and does not need to contest with miners who profit and extract value from users and holders.
+**Nano is unlike Bitcoin:** it is feeless, instant, irreversible, scalable, and energy-efficient.
+Making it inclusive to all people and sustainable.
+Nano's security and network are controlled only by its holders.
+Since Nano has no mining, it does not have to deal with any of its issues: inflation, high resource consumption & waste, conflicting interests, fees, value extraction, etc).

 <a href="https://blog.oleganza.com/post/85111558553/bitcoin-is-like" target="_blank">Inspired by "Bitcoin is like..." by Oleg Andreev</a>